Clever Coffee Dripper: Why You Should Get It and Why You Shouldn’t

-With manual coffee, there is a hard way to get going, and there is an easy way.
-The Clever Coffee Dripper is that easy way.
+With manual coffee, there is a hard way, and there is an easy way.
+The Clever Dripper is that easy way.

 In this Clever Coffee Dripper review, I’m going to break it all down to help you decide if the Clever Coffee maker is the manual coffee introduction you’ve been waiting for.

-It is an uncomplicated tool to use and allows even the newbie to make tasty coffee with minimal effort.
+It is an uncomplicated tool to use and allows even the newbie to brew coffee with minimal effort.
 It works well with dark roasts and it creates a full-bodied cup that feels strong and highlights rich, chocolatey flavors.

 - Creates coffee similar to French press, but without the mess.

 - Not the best for extracting the oils from your coffee beans.